michaeluno/amazon-auto-links/readme.txt

 == Changelog ==

+= 4.7.3 - 09/01/2021 =
+- Tweaked setting UI elements.
+- Fixed a bug that some HTTP responses were not parsed properly.

 = 4.7.2 - 08/28/2021 =
 - Added the `Opt` checkbox in the `Restore Defaults` setting field.
 - Tweaked UI elements.